seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Appendices/AppendixH-Architecture-Patterns.md

 * loading boundaries
 * error boundaries
 * route composition
+* streaming boundaries

-This layer should contain very little business logic.
+This layer should contain minimal business logic.

 Think of it as: